 Well, that’s probably the way it should work.
 Unfortunately, the exact opposite happens in real life.
 The average American under the age of 35 carries $5,808 in credit card balances, according to data compiled by the ValuePenguin.
 That number jumps to $8,235 for those in the 35 to 44 age bracket.
 It’s hard to bump up your 401(k) contribution when you have that kind of debt on your shoulders.

+Of course, it’s harder to save money when you owe a significant amount of it.
 Already have debt from revolving credit accounts?
 Pay down the ones with the highest interest rate first, says Friedman.
 There’s no sense in chipping away at a card charging 10 percent APR when you have another account costing you 25 percent a year in the meantime.

 4. Hold Off on the BMW, at Least for Now